Kōji Mitsui: Career

+Nonetheless, as recounted in books by Shindo and critic Seiichi Yano, his drinking continued.
 Notoriously, Mitsui was the actor (unnamed in Stuart Galbraith IV’s The Emperor and the Wolf) who drunkenly called Kurosawa a “coward” at his home for not wanting to make any more movies following the failure of 1970's Dodes'ka-den (in which Mitsui had a cameo), after which the director tried to commit suicide; upon learning the news the next day while appearing on a live television program, a horrified Mitsui stopped the interview and rushed to Kurosawa's side.
+Fellow Kurosawa friend and regular Kamatari Fujiwara, who also had been present that evening, later recounted that he had assured a guilt-ridden Mitsui that Kurosawa wouldn’t have been provoked by Mitsui’s words but rather had been depressed about the state of the film industry in general.

-Mitsui's stage career included prestige productions at the Toho Geijutsuza (Art Theater), which was located in the studio's Tokyo office building.
-He also created brushed ink sketches of popular co-stars such as Hideko Takamine that were published in entertainment magazines.
+Apart from his informal wartime performances, Mitsui did not appear onstage professionally until 1964, when he was asked to co-star in two prestige productions at the Toho Geijutsuza (Art Theater), which was located in the studio's Tokyo office building.
+His other artistic endeavors included creating brushed ink sketches of popular co-stars such as Hideko Takamine that were published in entertainment magazines.

 In 1971, Mitsui underwent gastric ulcer surgery, further affecting a film career that had slowed by the late 1960s.
+In poor health throughout the 1970's, he primarily appeared on television programs, notably starring as the family patriarch in the 1969-70 season of the popular Fuji TV drama Oyome-san (Bride).
+Dispirited by the diminishing effect that television had on film production at Shochiku, which at one time had been nicknamed "House of Mitsui" due to his commitment and influence (and as a joking reference to the famous Japanese family to which he bore no relation), he sold his longtime home near the Ōfuna studio and moved his second wife, former Takarazuka Revue actress Shinobu Omori, and the daughter they had adopted to another part of Kamakura.

-He increasingly guest-starred on television programs, having appeared on more than 100 shows by the time he played his final role in 1978, on the TV Asahi adaptation of the manga series Haguregumo.
+Mitsui had performed on more than 100 television shows by the time he played his final role in 1978, on the TV Asahi adaptation of the manga series Haguregumo.
 When he died of heart failure in 1979, among the survivors were his younger brothers Naomaro Mitsui, a noted artist and associate of the poet Makoto Tsuji, and Tadao Mitsui, a renowned anatomist who had studied as a Fulbright scholar at the University of Washington and served as the president of the Japanese Association of Anatomists from 1975 to 1982.